Polyfrost/OneConfigLoader/README.md

 ## Stage 1: Loader

-The Loader is also a tweaker class, although this one is loaded by the wrapper, and should not be loaded by the FML directly.
+~~The Loader is also a tweaker class, although this one is loaded by the wrapper, and should not be loaded by the FML directly.
 In theory a version specific loader may exist and be loaded by the wrapper, but currently both 1.8.9 and 1.12.2 use the same loader.
-The loader then downloads the version specific OneConfig jar and loads `cc.polyfrost.oneconfig.internal.plugin.asm.OneConfigTweaker` and delegates to that tweaker.
+The loader then downloads the version specific OneConfig jar and loads `cc.polyfrost.oneconfig.internal.plugin.asm.OneConfigTweaker` and delegates to that tweaker.~~ to be rewritten

 **Note**: For retro-compatibility reasons, the **Loader** also contains the legacy `cc.polyfrost.oneconfigloader.OneConfigLoader` and `cc.polyfrost.oneconfig.loader.OneConfigLoader` classes, which